Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Introduction

 In this paper we aim to address the lack of generalization of offline trained architectures, and the high policy evaluation time of online methods, by proposing a hybrid planning method with online optimization on top of an offline trained policy approximation.
-Our method obtains a competitive suboptimal solution to the taxicab routing problem by leveraging (i) \emph{online play}, a lookahead optimization method that improves the performance of rollout-based RL methods via an approximate policy iteration step~\cite{Bertsekas2021AlphaZero}, and (ii) an offline approximation switching scheme that endows the system with adaptivity in the face of significant changes in the underlying demand model.
-We use an offline trained approximation as the base policy for online play due to its faster computation times compared to rollout algorithms.
+Our method obtains a competitive suboptimal solution to the taxicab routing problem by leveraging (i) \emph{online play}, a lookahead optimization scheme that improves on the results of offline training \cite{bertsekas2020rollout} \cite{Bertsekas2022AlphaZero}, and (ii) an offline approximation switching scheme that endows the system with adaptivity in the face of significant changes in the underlying demand model.
+We use an offline trained approximation as the base policy for online play for faster computation times compared to simulation-based rollout algorithms.
 Our offline approximation is implemented using Graph Neural Networks (GNNs)\cite{Scarselli2009} that exploit the topological characteristics of a city environment.
 We achieve adaptivity for the offline approximations by formulating Wasserstein Ambiguity Sets \cite{Esfahani2015} centered around representative historical demand models.
-These sets represent regions of validity, or probability spaces in which the offline approximations correctly approximate the rollout based RL method~\cite{bertsekas2021rollout} under a particular demand model.
+These sets represent regions of validity, or probability spaces in which the offline approximations correctly approximate the rollout based Reinforcement Learning (RL) method~\cite{bertsekas2020rollout} under a particular demand model.